Kardea Brown

-Kardea Brown is an American chef and caterer known for being the host of the television show Delicious Miss Brown on the Food Network.
-The show has reached 3.5 million viewers since its 2019 premiere, averaging over 1 million viewers per episode, and its 10th season began in 2024.
-In 2025, Brown received the Daytime Emmy Awards for Outstanding Culinary Instructional Series and Outstanding Culinary Host.
+Kardea Brown (born November 16, 1987) is an American chef and caterer who is the host of the television show Delicious Miss Brown on the Food Network.
+In 2025, Brown received the Daytime Emmy Awards for Outstanding Culinary Instructional Series and Outstanding Culinary Host, she is the first African American woman to win a Daytime Emmy in both of those categories.
+Her television show has reached 3.5 million viewers since its 2019 premiere, averaging over 1 million viewers per episode, and its 10th season began in 2024.
+Brown has also released 2 cookbooks, open a restaurant in the Charleston Airport, and released her own frozen food line.